We provide the top body contouring questions and answers for our patients

 Q: What are the most commonly treated areas?

 A: We typically treat the neck, arms, chest/breasts, stomach, flanks (inner and outer thighs), back and hips.
-But we can treat anywhere there’s loose, sagging skin or cellulite.
+But we can treat anywhere there inches to loose, sagging skin or cellulite.

 Q: Should I combine my body contouring procedure with any other treatment?

 A: It’s not necessary, but for best results we recommend combining with our body wraps.
-Many patients who receive body contour are also interested in stretch mark removal, appetite suppression, breast augmentation and liposuction.
+Many patients who receive body contouring are also interested in stretch mark removal, appetite suppression, breast augmentation, fat transferring and liposuction.

 You should not use this treatment if: